drewcrawford/drewcrawford.github.io/rust/index.md

 When a closure captures something, it can either do it "by borrow" or "by move".

 1.  "by borrow" means essentially that the closure gets a reference to the enclosing stack frame.
 However, the `read` and `write` functions are used outside the stack frame of `test`, so that's no good.
 This is essentially what the `str does not live long enough` is about.
-2.  "by move" means that the values that are captured are *moved into* the closure.
-You will recall earlier that *moving* means that the old references are invalid; that is also true of this situation.
+2.  "by move" means that the values that are captured are *moved into* the closure, and thus may exist independently of the stack frame.

 With these changes in hand, we have a new attempt: